 Elasticsearch is a popular open-source search and analytics engine for big data use cases such as log and click stream analysis.
 Amazon Elasticsearch Service manages the capacity, scaling, patching, and administration of Elasticsearch clusters for you while giving you direct access to the Elasticsearch API.

 Key Product Features

-Set-up & Configuration from AWS Management Console or API
+Set-up & Configuration from Amazon Web Services Management Console or API

 Flexible Storage Options

 You can choose between local on-instance storage or Amazon EBS volumes to store your Elasticsearch indices.
 You can specify the size of the Amazon EBS volume to be allocated to the domain and the volume type - Magnetic, General Purpose, or Provisioned IOPS.
 You can also modify the storage options after domain creation as needed.